Building a Customer Centric Culture with Annette Pedroza

 Gabe Larsen: (15:01)

 Yeah.
 Yeah.
 On that last piece, was there a couple of tactical things?
 Was it team huddles or little marketing materials?
-Because I do feel like when you create this customer focus initiative and getting some of the organisation excited about it and behind it and talking to them about the leadership point, but were there a couple little things you found helpful?
+Because I do feel like when you create this customer focus initiative and getting some of the organization excited about it and behind it and talking to them about the leadership point, but were there a couple little things you found helpful?
 Was it just the email communications, but it was at the rally with the managers rallying the troops that kind of got the employees excited?
 Anything that kind of helped to get the employees around this new way of thinking?

 Annette Pedroza: (15:30)